-If a preliminary assessment identifies the Classified Tree as potentially ineligible for inclusion on the Register, the Authorised Officer will provide notice to the relevant landholders.
+If the assessment identifies the Classified Tree as potentially ineligible for inclusion on the Register, the Authorised Officer will provide notice to the relevant landholders and place the tree on a list of trees that are ineligible for inclusion on the Register.
+This list will be presented to Council for consideration.